vmarcinko/art-of-programming/markdowns/first.md

 INSERT INTO car (model, year) VALUES ('Ford C-Max', 2009);
 INSERT INTO car (model, year) VALUES ('Peugeot 208', 2017);
 ```

+When does schema validation occurs?

+During such INSERT.

+Can we update valid table record to some invalid value, such as via:

+    UPDATE car set year = 'aaab' WHERE model = 'Ford C-Max':

+No, validation also occurs during record update.

 #### Java programming language